 Asking for Money Is Not Asking to Feel Inferior

-Asking for Money Is Not Asking to Feel Inferior

 Even though asking for money is not asking to feel inferior, we sometimes feel inferior anyway, just because we are asking.
-In my recent workshop “Not for the Meek: Fundraising as a Contemplative Practice” at Money for Our Movements last month, we explored the pain that can accompany asking others to share their money with us.
+In my recent workshop “Not for the Meek: Fundraising as a Contemplative Practice” (which downloads when you click on it), we explored the pain that can accompany asking others to share their money with us.
 I really resonated with participants who said that when they hear “no,” they immediately fault themselves.

 In truth, when we fundraise, we actually aren’t asking anyone to share their money with us.
 But it feels that way.